-You’ve settled your future career on medical assisting, you’re looking forward to working directly with patients and earning a great salary, and now you just need the education to get you there.
+You’ve settled your future career on medical assisting, you’re looking forward to working directly with patients, and now you just need the education to get you there.
 Florida Technical College (FTC) is a great choice and offers programs for both a medical assistant degree and a medical assistant diploma at several campuses throughout Florida.
 You can choose a campus that works for your location and also choose between earning the two-year associate’s degree and working on a shorter diploma that will help you find a position in medical assisting sooner.

 There are many benefits to choosing FTC for a medical assisting degree or diploma.
 One is that our campuses offer programs that are designed to work for busy adults.
 If you have a job you need to keep while you earn your degree or diploma if you have a family to take care of, or if you have both responsibilities, you can still get your training here and work in your courses around your busy schedule.

 FTC also offers assistance with financial aid, so that if you need some help paying for tuition, we can get you started on federal aid or other programs like grants and loans.
 FTC also offers top-notch courses with some of the best instructors around.
 You’ll get small classes with plenty of individualized instruction from professionals in medical assisting.
 You will also benefit from at least 160 hours of hands-on, real-world experience working as a medical assistant.